Trump claims he'll bring 'biggest tax cuts ever'

 "I think we are going to get our taxes," Trump told Fox Business Network's Maria Bartiromo.
 "I think it is going to be -- hopefully before the end of the year, but maybe much sooner than that.
 There's great spirit for it.
 People want to see it.
 And I call it tax cuts.
 It is tax reform also.
 But I call it tax cuts.
 It will be the biggest cuts ever in the history of this country.
 I think that there's tremendous appetite.
 There's tremendous spirit for it."

+"We will cut taxes for hardworking, middle-class families," the President wrote, adding that the United States will "restore our competitive edge so we can create better jobs and higher wages for American workers."

+The op-ed also claimed the plan "will bring back trillions" of American dollars currently overseas, and will raise the average American family income by about $4,000.

-Trump called Democrats' critique that the plan will benefit the rich an "automatic talking point."
+On Fox News, Trump called Democrats' critique that the plan will benefit the rich an "automatic talking point."

 He further zeroed in on criticism of the plan by fellow New Yorker, Senate Minority Leader Chuck Schumer.